httptoolkit/httptoolkit-website/src/docs/guides/docker.md

 HTTP Toolkit can automatically intercept, inspect & rewrite traffic from any Docker container.

+For a quick demo and an outline of how this works, check out the [HTTP Toolkit for Docker](/docker/) page, or read on for a detailed guide.

 You can intercept HTTP from Docker containers in two ways:

 * By launching an intercepted terminal within HTTP Toolkit, and creating Docker containers or running Docker builds inside that terminal